Eni Aluko: England

 Aluko was called into the England set-up as a 14-year-old.
 She chose to remain loyal to the English coaches who had given her the opportunity to play international football, but said: "The main thing for me is for people to understand that choosing to play for England doesn't mean that I don't support Nigeria.
 I'm as much Nigerian as I'm British.
 Of course Nigeria means a lot to me, it's part of me, but I've been brought up by English coaches."

 Having represented England at Under-17 level, Aluko scored on her debut at Under-19 level and appeared in the UEFA Under-19 European Championship Finals in Germany in July 2003 while aged only 16 years.
 She later played at Under-21 level, before making her senior debut, aged 17, against the Netherlands in September 2004.
 Her first senior goal came against the Czech Republic at Walsall in May 2005, and she added two more in the 13–0 away win against Hungary that October.

 Aluko played in UEFA Women's Euro 2005, despite a clash with her A-Level studies.
 She sat a history exam on the morning of England's 2–1 defeat to Denmark.
 In the final group game against Sweden Aluko almost scored a bizarre equaliser, but was left disappointed as hosts England lost 1–0 and exited the competition.

 At the FIFA Women's World Cup 2007, Aluko featured in group matches against Japan and Argentina, as well as the 3–0 quarter-final defeat by the United States.
 After the tournament, she was critical of The Football Association and the level of financial support provided to England's top female players.
 Aluko featured much more prominently at UEFA Women's Euro 2009, scoring in the group match win over Russia and adding two more in the quarter-final victory over hosts Finland.
 She also provided an assist for Kelly Smith's opening goal in the semi-final against the Netherlands.
 In the final Aluko played the left-wing as England were mauled 6–2 by Germany in Helsinki.

-Aluko netted against Switzerland in September 2010 as England qualified for the FIFA Women's World Cup 2011.
-During the final tournament, Aluko responded angrily to public criticism of her performance in the 1–1 draw with Mexico, in which she failed to convert multiple goalscoring opportunities.
+Aluko scored against Switzerland in September 2010 as England qualified for the FIFA Women's World Cup 2011.
+During the final tournament, Aluko responded to public criticism of her performance in the 1–1 draw with Mexico, in which she failed to convert multiple goalscoring opportunities.
 She was substituted at half–time in the following group match against New Zealand, and dropped to the bench for the final group match with Japan, playing the last half an hour of England's 2–0 win.
 Aluko was an unused substitute as England were eliminated by France at the quarter final stage.